 So while online shops like Package Free may appear to be a greener option on the surface, the facts just don’t add up.

 What are the alternatives?

-It can feel exhausting trying to check every green claim or eco-credential a brand is pushing.
-Fortunately there are some brilliant online tools and search engines, such as Project Cece, Ethical Made Easy and STAIY, which help do the hard work for you.
+It can feel exhausting trying to check every green claim or eco-credentials a brand is pushing.
+Fortunately, there are some brilliant online tools and search engines, such as Project Cece, Ethical Made Easy and STAIY, which help do the hard work for you.

 And of course, there are also a lot of great organisations who clearly embody sustainability and environmentalism at their core.
 When companies engage with this ethos in a holistic manner, incorporating it throughout their supply chain, products, employment practices, and more, then you can be certain they aren't greenwashing.

 Bramley, for example, is a British skin and haircare brand with green values at the centre of its operation.
 The company is transparent about its journey to sustainability and is innovative in its approach.
 Instead of contributing to a linear mode of consumption, where products are discarded, everything Bramley sells is refillable - and they even work with Bower Collective to take your empty plastic sachets, which are then washed and reused.